NHS-Transformation-Unit/AIDF/README.md

 ## Using the Repo

 Users will need to ensure their working directory is structured as outlined in the [Repo Structure](#repo-structure) section of this ReadMe.
-As well as the scripts included within this Git repo, there are X data files users will need to run the mapping tool.
+As well as the scripts included within this Git repo, there are four data files users will need to run the mapping tool, as well as an MSOA shapefile.
 These are outlined within the [`data`](#data) section of this ReadMe.

+Following the cloning of this Repo to the user's preferred IDE, and assuming all the constituent data files are located in the appropriate folder, the mapping tool can be recreated simply by **running the `AIDF_Mapping_Tool.Rmd` document** found within the `src > r_scripts > geospatial` folder.
+The tool can either be ran within the IDE or exported to an appropriate browser application.

 <br/>